lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 {{RFC8724}} provides a non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
 The goal of this document is to formalize the description of the rules to offer:

-* the same definition on both ends, even if the internal representation is different.
+* the same definition on both ends, even if the internal representation is different;
-* an update of the other end to set up some specific values (e.g. IPv6 prefix, destination address,...)
+* an update of the other end to set up some specific values (e.g. IPv6 prefix, destination address,...).
-* ...

 {{I-D.ietf-lpwan-architecture}} illustrates the exchange of rules using the YANG data model.